tejasbhavsar24/Tejas-Bhavsar-s-Data-Analyst-Portfolio/projects/Zomato RFM & Revenue Analysis/README.md

 **Membership & Monetisation**

 Zomato should target high-spend non-Gold users with personalised nudges, free trial periods, and clear savings communication.
 Strengthening the Gold value proposition beyond free delivery can help improve long-term retention and customer lifetime value.
 Zomato should also look into offering higher-tier Gold Membership with additional benefits of greater incentives tier, free tickets for some movies or events in their city via District or offer some kind of Special Buffet Coupon on Anniversaries and Birthdays.
-Such rewards will motivate Champions, Potential Loyalists to try to keep yearly spends under the program requirements to maintain their membership or spend higher to waive of the loyalty membership fee.
+Such rewards will motivate Champions and some Loyal Repeat Customers.
+Potential Loyalists to try to keep yearly spends under the program requirements to maintain their membership or spend higher to waive of the loyalty membership fee.

 **Apply city-specific strategies instead of one common approach:**